React Main Quest

 HTML, CSS, and vanilla JavaScript are good places to start, but building pages or even applications with them becomes tiresome very quickly.
 Developers end up rewriting or copy and pasting code which leads to errors and unnecessary large codebases.
 And just imagine trying to make a small change to a block of code you copied all over your website; it’s a headache.
 Instead with React.js you can change it in one file and it will apply to all of its components.
 (Vanilla JS has a way to repeat the code but it isn’t widely used and isn’t as optimized for making complex UI’s)

 React.js is an industry standard and has grown a massive community that continues to develop / maintain open source libraries which developers can leverage to use other people’s code.
-Examples of this include a UI Component Library called MUI and a modern build tool called Vite.
+Examples of these libraries include a UI Component Library called MUI and a modern build tool called Vite.

 Okay, what are the essentials?